char-lie-ho/COMM2216-user-document/docs/instructionSet3.md

 ## Enable Collaborative Creation

-You can also allow friends to contribute their emojis and stickers with these steps.
+You can also enable friends to contribute their emojis and stickers with the following steps.

 1. Go to Server Settings panel, select **"Roles"** tab, then click on the **"Default Permissions"**.